maxplanck-ie/sc-VirusScan/docs/index.rst

    iii. **Local mode (local)**:To execute the pipeline in ``local`` mode (ie. files are pre-downloaded),user needs to specify the Sample names in ``samplesheet.tsv`` file.
 Along with this, user has to provide the path to the directory where the files are present in the ``config.yaml`` file under ``local_data_dir`` key.

+2. **mode** (SRA | synapse): Currently, sc-VirusScan accomodates two distinct modes depending on the source of input data: Sequence Read Archive (SRA) and Synapse AD Portal (synapse) for specifying input files for analysis.
+Depending on the input data type, the mode can be modified in the ``config.yaml`` file.

+3. **kraken_db**: As sc-VirusScan consists of viral screening module internally relying on Kraken2 for rapid taxonomic classification, it requires a KrakenDB in the backend.
+One can provide pre-built Kraken2 database available `here <https://benlangmead.github.io/aws-indexes/k2>`_ or create a custom Kraken database based on analysis specificity.
+The path of downloaded Kraken2 database, needs to be assigned to `krakendb` key in `config.yaml` file.

+4. **cellranger**: Path of CellRanger executable.
+This can be located using by the command `which cellranger`.

+5. **transcriptome**: The CellRanger count requires a Human reference transcriptome for scRNA-seq analysis module.
+This reference transcriptome can be either be manually built using Cellranger `mkref` as described `here <https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/advanced/references>`_ or can be downloaded pre-built from 10X Genomics avalaible `here <https://www.10xgenomics.com/support/software/cell-ranger/downloads#reference-downloads>`_.
+Once the transcriptome is downloaded/built,  specify its path in the `config.yaml` file corresponding to `transcriptome` key.

+6. **scripts_dir**: This path refers to the scripts directory present in the base directory of the workflow.

 Indices and tables